MiguelHenri/Multi-Robot-Inspection/README.md

 - Command example for inducing 100ms delay.
 - Make sure your Besu network interface is 'lo'.

-Check if the delay is working running:
+Check if the delay is working and running:

 ```bash
 $ sudo tc qdisc show dev lo